almodroid/Dell-vostro-5471-hackintosh/README.md

  8. webcam
  9. Bluetooth (using BrcmPatchRam)
  10. Wifi (using aspm disable and AirPortBrcmFixup)
- 11. HDMI audio and Edid scan and patch RGB using Hackintool app
+ 11. HDMI audio with Edid scan and patch RGB using Hackintool app
  12. Battery and sensors
  13. Backlight and ( Optionally: fake auto brightness sensor also )
  14.